CabbageCrow/SlimeRancher-HandyUpgrades-Mod/README.md

 #### Currently in beta testing:
    * Selective Suction
    For selectively vacuuming stuff up - the others wont get into your vacpack.
    (To change between modes **configure the controls** in the Options menu.)
    Modes:
        * Normal = Normal mode
        * Medium = No big stuff is vacuumed up (crates, toys, largos)
        * Low = Additionally normal slimes won't be vacuumed up
        * Plorts = Only plorts are affected
        * Regulation Kit = Makes all modes so there is much less bouncing off and muddle
-       * Booster = Enables vacuuming up happy largos inside corrals (they use up 4 times the space in your vacpack)
+   * Suction Booster = If enabled you can vacuum up happy largos inside corrals (they use up 4 times the space in your vacpack)
    * Memorizing Feeders
    Auto feeders keep the last piece of food.
 This way you always know what to refill.
 And some busy buzzers too.
    * Ginger Predictor